 It arrived a few days later and I spent about fifteen minutes putting it together (that part was a cinch) before giving it a whirl.
 My first impression was, “this is … fun!”
 You basically sit on the comfy seat and pump your booty up and down while holding on to the foam handles.
-The product’s creator, New York City personal trainer Adam Swartz, designed it to position the hips at just the right angle so that it takes the pressure off the legs to provide mega glute activation (in other words, no quad-dominated squats here).
+Erika Rayman, the Founder, designed it to position the hips at just the right angle so that it takes the pressure off the legs to provide mega glute activation (in other words, no quad-dominated squats here).
 It’s all resistance-based, so depending on how low you go, you can increase or decrease the difficulty level.
 Plus, you can intensify things with the bands that the product comes with.

-For the first few days, I pulled up a few DB Method workouts on YouTube and followed along, but after that, I opted to just blaze my own trail, and that’s not hard to do—you feel it when you’re really working, especially the next morning.
+For the first few days, I pulled up a few The DB Method workouts on their new app and followed along, but after that, I opted to just blaze my own trail, and that’s not hard to do—you feel it when you’re really working, especially the next morning.
 (Side note: My 11-year-old son tried it for the first time and said, “Mom, this is soooo easy.”
 Then, the next day, he was sore!)

 After three months with this thing, have I seen results?